Graham Crowley: 1980s turn to figurative subjects

 In the early 1980s Crowley began to paint more figurative subjects, often focused on domestic settings which addressed themes of Thatcherite Britain.
 Livingstone describes So and Sew (1980) as having a "manic" and "comically charged" atmosphere in which the sewing actions of a seamstress have exploded the figure into "strongly modelled, volumetric forms".
 This painting was entered in the 1980 John Moores Painting Prize.

 In the 1982–1983 academic year, Crowley was artist-in-residence at Oxford University, where he built on the figurative style first shown in So and Sew, with domestic objects such kitchen implements and DIY tools taking on animated, human attributes.
 Livingstone compares the anthropomorphic transformations seen in these works to 1930s surrealism.
 One work from this period, Spider with Mushroom Soup (held in the Arts Council Collection), uses the common objects of a can opener and tin to create what Livingstone describes as a "psychologically threatening" scene of "sexual intrigue and domestic violence".
 In Grove Art Online, he writes that the jagged edges of an opened tin become the image of a vagina dentata, with the painting borrowing from the language of film noir and expressionist cinema.

-Throughout the 1980s Crowley continued to produced works with similar domestic themes.
+Throughout the 1980s Crowley continued to produce works with similar domestic themes.
 His 1985 entry for the fourteenth John Moores Painting Prize was entitled Table Manners 4.
 In Living Memory (1986) addresses childhood fears through Dickensian scenes of South London, with cutaway scenes of houses.